 The Visionary types correspond to the Melancholic temperament from the 4 temperament types.

-There is a reason that this personality type is the rarest one of all — out of all the 16 personality percentages, INFJs make up only 1.5% of all people.
+There is a reason that this personality type is the rarest one out of all 16 personalities, INFJs make up only 1.5% of all people.
 They are gentle, idealistic and sensitive, but still capable of making decisions and carrying on with their goals.
 They aren’t static spectators — their belief that good and love will save the world compels them to act.
 However, these good intentions aren’t always working for their benefit.
 When Confidants get too entangled with saving the world, they can easily forget that they need saving as well.
 They need to remember to also take care of themselves and project the warmth and gentleness inwardly as well.
 People around them need to remember that as well, and allow INFJs to withdraw within from time to time.

 While their passion and noble battle to do good can be admirable, the INFJ personality type is prone to easy burnout.
 They need to find ways to let off steam and to manage their tendency for privacy.
 Very sensitive to criticism or someone questioning their ways, Confidants can react very harshly when they perceive that someone is putting a big question mark on their beliefs.
 Still, they are very creative and have an almost unnatural ability to connect with others.
 Given their knack for speaking in human terms and helping others, it makes it easy for people to trust them.